Cheonggyecheon River Walk

 - Illuminated signs for bars 4 and 5 stories high line the streets.
 Climbing the stairs to one of the many restaurants, we occupy a window table with an open view of the streets below.

 - Taking a break from soju and rice wine, we visit Beer Works.
 Our crafts beers arrive with 2 small bowls of gummy bears and pretzels.
-In Korea, drinks are rarely ordered without food.
+In South Korea, drinks are rarely served or ordered without food.

 - We are excited for our first Korean barbecue experience in Korea.
-Each table has small grill in the center.
+Each table has a small grill in the center.
 Ready to order, we push a small button on the table to notify the waitress.
 After our grill is turned on, several small bowls of kimchi, pork, vegetables, rice, and cheese are brought to our table for us to begin cooking our meal.

 - On the way back to our hotel, we see the 33 story Samsung Jong-Ro Tower built in 1999 designed to appear the top level is floating.